-The key to a good manicure is a healthy nail, so here are a few common problems that you may be suffering from and how to fix them…
+The key to a good manicure is a healthy nail.
+But if your talons are giving you a little grief here's how to fix the most common concerns:

-Nails that won’t grow: If your nails never grow past a certain length before splitting or breaking, try a strengthening formula that promotes fast growth.
-It’ll be a formula enriched with nutrients, multivitamins and collagen to help them grow longer, stronger and healthier.
+If your nails never grow past a certain length before splitting or breaking, try a strengthening formula that promotes fast growth.
+It’ll be a formula enriched with nutrients, multivitamins, and collagen to help them grow longer, stronger and healthier.
 Use under your usual base coat or wear it alone.

 It’s easy to forget cuticles need a bit of TLC, too.
 Dehydrated cuticles can make otherwise healthy nails look dull and lacklustre, so invest in a cuticle oil, in a bottle or a pen, that you can use on the go, and apply at least twice a day.
 Cuticle oil works by forming a protective barrier that locks in moisture, as well as helping to soothe chapped skin and preventing nails from becoming brittle.